 The structure of stocks, flows and feedback loops in a system dictates its behavior.
 If you understand the dynamics of these stocks, flows and feedback loops, you have come along way towards understanding the system.

 To fulfill any system’s purpose, a set of transformations must occur.
 When drawing a system map, start with the essential transformation you seek.
+Transformations happen in flows, resulting in changes in stocks.
 You can then build the remaining system components around it.

 For instance, the revenue engine system map’s design is tied to its purpose — to efficiently move prospects along the customer journey towards a sale, and then to retain the customer and expand customer spend.
 In the revenue engine system, the necessary transformations are in the mindset of a target customer.
 Let’s go back to the case of Company A noted earlier — where the company is experiencing pain in a business process, and needs to find a solution.
 Let’s imagine that yours is a B2B SaaS company selling a mid to high lifetime value (LTV) product.
 Continuing pain experienced by your target customer causes a reinforcing loop to act upon the interest in finding a solution.
 This in turn affects the intensity of the search.
 As Company A considers your company’s product, your company’s stock of brand equity changes — up or down.